Ohn no khao swè

 Ohn no khao swè (/my/) is a Burmese dish consisting of wheat noodles in a curried chicken and coconut milk broth thickened with gram flour (chickpea flour).
 Burmese fritters, especially crispy fried bean fritters, alongside hard-boiled eggs, sliced raw onions, chili peppers, and crispy noodles are added to the dish.
 Fish sauce and lime or lemon juice are then drizzled over the bowl.

 Some versions of the dish, especially in street food settings and some homes, use evaporated milk instead of coconut milk to address health concerns about high blood pressure.
 Another variation, called shwe taung khao swe, mixes dry noodles with chicken curry cooked in coconut milk.

-The Burmese name ohn no khao swè (အုန်းနို့ခေါက်ဆွဲ) literally means "coconut milk noodles."
-The word "ohn no" (အုန်းနို့) translates to "coconut milk," with "ohn" (အုန်း) meaning "coconut" and "no" (နို့) meaning "milk."
-The term "khao swè" (ခေါက်ဆွဲ) means "noodles."

 Origins

 The exact beginnings of ohn no khao swè are hard to pin down because there are not many records available.
-It has thought to have originated in Shwedaung, a town near Pyay, but this is only a highly-believed theory.
+It is thought to have originated in Shwedaung, a town near Pyay, but this is only a highly-believed theory.
 However, it is still well-known as a traditional Burmese dish that has gained popularity and various adaptations in countries beyond Myanmar.
 It's known for its use of coconut milk and egg noodles, a combination appreciated not only in Myanmar but also in other parts of the world.
 This dish has a rich history of cultural exchange and adaptation, reflecting the diverse culinary influences it has encountered.

 While its origins can be traced back to Myanmar, where it's considered a staple among the Burmese people, variations of coconut milk-based noodle soups with egg noodles can be found in many cuisines globally.
 These dishes showcase the versatility and appeal of this comforting combination, enjoyed by people of different cultures worldwide.